Seven-year-promise/LSD_EBM_MRI/README.md

 ### Introduction

-This code contains the implementation of EBM, LEBM, and our LSD-EBM.
+This code was origincally created by Aurelio dolfinis, containing the implementation of EBM, LEBM, and our LSD-EBM.
 The performance of the those models are tested on the public datasets (2D), and our domestic vertebrae datasets (3D).

 ### Installation